-To bypass the online censorship of your firm, you need to use an app called a VPN.
+To bypass the online censorship of your firm, you need to download and install a VPN app.

 Where to get a VPN?

 Choosing the right VPN is tricky.
 There are hundreds of providers out there, but they’re not all the same and not all will be able to unblock a website.

 You should avoid some because they are slow, or because their protection is weak.
 This is the case with so called ‘free’ VPN apps.

-We’ve been testing VPN services for over six years and have landed on some good choices:
+We’ve been testing VPNs for over six years and have landed on some good choices:

-These are the ones we’ve found the most reliable over the past few years for unblocking content and keeping you secure online.
+These are the VPNs we’ve found the most reliable over the past few years for unblocking content on a site and keeping you secure online.